Academic Credentials

 • Society of Environmental Toxicology and Chemistry (SETAC) Wildlife Toxicology Interest Group Steering Committee Member

-Dr. Hernout specializes in wildlife toxicology, with a focus on understanding how chemical stressors impact wild populations.
-She has experience assessing the exposure and bioaccumulation of chemicals in wildlife and evaluating potential adverse effects and predicting risks.
+Dr. Hernout specializes in wildlife toxicology, with a focus on understanding how chemical stressors impact wildlife populations.
+She has experience assessing the exposure and bioaccumulation of chemicals in wildlife, evaluating potential adverse effects and predicting risks.

-Dr. Hernout's research has drawn upon her expertise using techniques from molecular toxicology (e.g., Western blotting, EROD assays, and GST assays), spatial analysis, analytical chemistry (i.e., ICP-MS and GC-MS), ecological monitoring, and computational biology.
+Dr. Hernout's research draws upon her expertise using techniques from molecular toxicology (e.g., Western blotting, EROD assays, and GST assays), spatial analysis, analytical chemistry (i.e., ICP-MS and GC-MS), ecological monitoring, and computational biology.

-Her doctoral studies focused on assessing the risks of soil-associated metals to bats in England and Wales by developing and applying a spatially explicit modeling framework.
-She also extended the model to assess exposure to several bat and passerine bird species, and validated model results against a targeted monitoring dataset of metal concentrations in bat tissues.
-Further, to refine estimations of the amount of chemicals readily accessible in the blood stream though the digestive tract, Dr. Hernout developed an In vitro gastric model to assess the bioaccessibility of metals to insectivorous bats.
+Her doctoral studies focused on developing and applying a spatially explicit modeling framework to assess the risks of soil-associated metals to bats in England and Wales.
+She also extended the model to assess exposure to several passerine bird species, and validated model results against a targeted monitoring dataset of metal concentrations in bat tissues.
+Further, Dr. Hernout developed an in vitro gastric model to assess the bioaccessibility of metals ingested by insectivorous bats.